 Wiring Pixel LED Reference Points

 Wiring means connecting these individual pixel LED references together .To do this in AutoCAD , We use “Line Tool” .The wiring or connecting these reference points is a continuous process .
 Start from the 1st pixel LED reference and end with the last pixel LED reference for that port .
 Wiring of individual ports must be done separately .
-The wiring you doing in the layout should be the wiring of the physical product .
+The wiring you done in the software layout should be the final wiring of the physical product .
 Here is an example where we are going to connect these pixel LEDs to two ports .

 Example : Wiring Round Layout